 • Drive accountability with a structured timeline: The plan's success depends on consistent execution.
 Establish a clear timeline with regular check-ins to track progress, offer guidance, and ensure both you and the rep stay focused on the objectives.

-What is a Sales Performance Improvement Plan (PIP)?
+What Is a Sales Performance Improvement Plan (PIP)?

 Let’s be direct: a sales performance improvement plan (PIP) is a formal document for a sales rep who is consistently not meeting expectations.
 Think of it as a structured tool that clearly outlines the specific areas needing improvement, the measurable goals they need to hit, and the timeframe for getting there.
 It’s not a surprise or a punishment; it’s a clear, documented path forward that replaces ambiguity with action.